-4. The Appellant has not been demoted, suspended, involuntarily transferred, or dismissed by the Appellee nor has Appellant's salary been reduced by the Appellee.
+4. The Appellant has not been demoted, suspended, involuntarily transferred, or dismissed by the Appellee nor has the Appellant's salary been reduced by the Appellee.

-5. The Appellant has not alleged (nor has any evidence been presented to show) that the denial of the raise he was told was based upon his membership in any protected class or otherwise constitutes any type of prohibited discrimination.
+5. The Appellant has not alleged (nor has any evidence been presented to show) that the salary inequity/salary compression issue he has raised is based upon his membership in any protected class or otherwise constitutes any type of prohibited discrimination.